littlTom/BDD100_TO_YOLO/README.md

 labels_train_save_path = "bdd100/labels/train"
 labels_val_save_path = "bdd100/labels/val"

+'''
-#It is feasible to delete some lables you do not want or shuffle the list below, "pederstrain" corresponds class number 0, "car" corresponds class number 1 and the next follws the same rules as above.
+It is feasible to delete some lables you do not want or shuffle the list below, "pederstrain" corresponds class number 0, "car" corresponds class number 1 and the next follws the same rules as above.
+'''
 classes = [
     "pedestrian",
     # "rider",